Years 1540-1569

 Christian scenes painted by Jacopo are lively and sensitive representations of life in his village.
 The Adoration of the Shepherds is a perfect theme for this peasant painter.

-A large oil on canvas, 72 x 112 cm, in excellent condition, is estimated $ 8M for sale on January 29 in New York at Christie's.
+A large oil on canvas, 72 x 112 cm, in excellent condition, was sold for $ 8.9M by Christie's in January 29, 2014.
 It was painted in 1562 or 1563.
 On the same date in Venice, Veronese painted the Wedding at Cana.
 The outstanding place offered by Veronese to Jacopo in his monumental painting demonstrates that the art of the villager was well received in the city of the Doges.

 Jacopo is contemporary of another peasant painter whom he probably could not know: Pieter Bruegel.
-Bassano and Bruegel have another common history: their sons succeeded them, using their images as trademarks for their workshops during several decades.
+Bassano and Bruegel have another common history: their sons s

 The Yongle emperor of the Ming was extremely active from his raise to power, particularly in matters of diplomacy and religion.
 In 1404 CE he commissioned the compilation of all knowledge.
 More than 2,000 scholars travel the whole China to find the sources.